uchicago-cs/deepdish/doc/source/io.rst

 shared with other programming languages.

 Deepdish has a function that converts your Python data type into a native HDF5 hierarchy.
-It stores dictionaries, values, strings and numpy arrays very naturally.
+It stores dictionaries, SimpleNamespaces (for versions of Python that support them), values, strings and numpy arrays very naturally.
 It can also store lists and tuples, but it's not as natural, so prefer numpy arrays whenever possible.
 Here's an example saving and HDF5 using :func:`deepdish.io.save`:

 >>> import deepdish as dd
 >>> d = {'foo': np.arange(10), 'bar': np.ones((5, 4, 3))}